 BA(Hons) MArch Dip Arch ARB

 Peter studied at Manchester School of Architecture and London Metropolitan University for his Part I and Part II, before obtaining his Part III qualification at The University of Westminster.
-He joined MWA in September 2014 having previously worked on a number of private residential projects, as well as large scale urban developments across London.
-Peter now works on a number of our ‘end user’, high-end residential developments.
+He joined MWA in September 2014 having previously worked on a number of private residential projects and large scale urban developments across London.
+Peter became an Associate in early 2018 and runs a number of our high-end residential developments.

 BA(Hons) MArch Dip Arch ARB

 Rebecca studied at the University of Manchester before undertaking a year's work experience at an international architectural practice in Prague, Czech Republic.
 She joined MWA after graduating with Distinction from the Manchester School of Architecture in June 2014.
 Rebecca is involved in our feasibility and design development team, and recently obtained her Part III qualification with Distinction from London Metropolitan University.